Call OUH Fund for Pre-graduate Stipends

 - Dissemination of research results

-Please find more inspiration at the ForSa-P (in Danish), VIBIS (in Danish) or NIHS in the UK.
+Please find more inspiration at the OUH Center for Brugerinvolvering i Forskning (in Danish), VIBIS (in Danish) or NIHR in the UK.

 Questions and contact information